QUIQQER/QUIQQER/README.md

 *QUIQQER is developed by PCSG - Computer & Internet Service OHG, a modern IT agency located in Solingen, Germany.*

 ### Features

-- Template System with Layouts: QUIQQER offers a flexible template system with layouts, allowing you to create visually appealing and consistent designs for your web pages.
+- Template System with Layouts: QUIQQER offers a flexible template system with layouts, allowing you to create visually appealing and consistent designs for your web pages and web apps.

 - Modular Based Management System: QUIQQER is built on a modular architecture, enabling easy management and customization of various components to suit your specific project requirements.